Barça women's

 — They don't ask me for many photos, I can go out normally.
 When I go out near La Masia there are more fans, but when I go around Barcelona they don't usually stop me much.

-Being an elite athlete, you cannot have the same life as an anonymous 18-year-old person.
+Being an elite athlete means you can't have the same life as an anonymous 18-year-old.
 Are you aware that you have to make these sacrifices?

 — Yes.
 We know that if we play football, if people know us, we have to be more careful.
 I try to live as normally as possible and do everything as if I were a normal person, as if nobody knew me.

-Regarding the requirement, do you see that you have to live a very different life from anyone your age?
+Regarding the requirement, do you see that you have to lead a very different life from anyone your age?

 — Yes.
 My friends go out partying and take a little less care of themselves.
 But in the end, it's what I've chosen.
-I like the life I've chosen; playing and dedicating myself to football.
+I like the life I've chosen; to play and dedicate myself to football.
 I'm happy.

 Your life has changed completely in a year.
 What would you say to Clara from a year ago?